TEACHING SIGHT WORDS

 There are 38 high frequency words that are NOT decodable and will have to be learned by sight.
 Every other high frequency word is decodable.
 These words are contained on common lists like the famous Dolch Sight Word Series or the Fry List.
 These are the ones that cannot be decoded.
 Children can read the other words by being taught to decode them, they do not have to be strictly memorized.

-WORD WALLS
+Word WALLS

 A word wall is a list of words that are related to each other in some way.
 Word walls are used as a tool to teach a language concept.
 Often, they are displayed in large letters on a wall and used in collective classroom exercises, but smaller printed word wall word lists can be used for a variety of teaching exercises.